FmasterofU/embeddoxy/README.md

 # embeddoxy
-tinyproxy squeezed into a tl-wr740n wireless router behind a NAT (forwarded to a Raspberry Pi)
+tinyproxy squeezed into a (openwrt) tl-wr740n wireless router behind a NAT (port forwarded to a Raspberry Pi with a public IP address)